 Students are issued textbooks at the beginning of each semester.
 The condition of the textbook is recorded by the teacher when the textbook is issued.
 Students who damage or lose their textbooks will be assessed a fee for repair or replacement.
-Students are expected to protect their textbooks.
 If a student has lost a textbook, the parent/guardian will be notified by the teacher regarding cost and process of payment.
 Students pay additional fees for workbooks.